vuex-orm/vuex-orm/docs/guide/store/retrieving-data.md

 ## Query Builder

 The `query` getter will return the query builder that provides fluent API to search and fetch data from the store.
-You can use the query builder to construct the more complex query conditions.
+You can use the query builder to construct more complex query conditions.

 You can obtain query builder by calling `query` getter.